Tetrakern/fictioneer/FILTERS.md

 Filters the intermediate output array of the `fictioneer_root_attributes()` function in the `header.php` template before it is looped and rendered.
 Note that the array keys are used as attribute names and include hyphens.

 **$attributes:**
-* $class (string) – CSS classes.
+* 'class' (string) – CSS classes.
 Depends on options, can be empty.
-* $data-mode-default (string) – Mode of the site, light or dark.
+* 'data-mode-default' (string) – Mode of the site, light or dark.
 Default 'dark'.
-* $data-site-width-default (string) – Site width in pixels (without unit).
+* 'data-site-width-default' (string) – Site width in pixels (without unit).
 Default '960'.
-* $data-theme (string) – Active theme or child theme.
+* 'data-theme' (string) – Active theme or child theme.
 Default 'default'.
-* $data-mode (string) – Active theme mode.
+* 'data-mode' (string) – Active theme mode.
 Default empty (dark).
-* $data-font-weight (string) – Current font weight set (default, thinner, or normal).
+* 'data-font-weight' (string) – Current font weight set (default, thinner, or normal).
 Default 'default'.
-* $data-primary-font (string) – CSS name of primary font.
+* 'data-primary-font' (string) – CSS name of primary font.
 Default 'Open Sans'.
-* $data-ajax-submit (string|null) – Optional.
+* 'data-ajax-submit' (string|null) – Optional.
 Toggle to use AJAX comment submit.
-* $data-ajax-nonce (string|null) – Optional.
+* 'data-ajax-nonce' (string|null) – Optional.
 Toggle to load nonce via AJAX.
-* $data-ajax-auth (string|null) – Optional.
+* 'data-ajax-auth' (string|null) – Optional.
 Toggle to load user login state via AJAX.
-* $data-force-child-theme (string|null) – Optional.
+* 'data-force-child-theme' (string|null) – Optional.
 Toggle to disable parent theme switch.
+* 'data-caching-active' – Optional.
+Whether the site is cached.
-* $data-public-caching (string|null) – Optional.
+* 'data-public-caching' (string|null) – Optional.
 Indicates that public caches are served to all users.
-* $data-ajax-auth (string|null) – Optional.
+* 'data-ajax-auth' (string|null) – Optional.
 Indicates that the logged-in status of users is set via AJAX.
-* $data-edit-time (string|null) – Optional.
+* 'data-edit-time' (string|null) – Optional.
 Time in minutes that logged-in users can edit their comments.
+* 'data-author-fingerprint' – Optional.
+Fingerprint hash of the post author.
+* 'data-age-confirmation' – Optional.
+Whether the age confirmation modal should be triggered.
+* 'data-fictioneer-{$key}-value' (string|null) – Optional.
+Stimulus controller values.

 ---